autophagy/aerende/doc/usage/create-edit-delete-notes.rst

 Creating, Editing and Deleting Notes
 ====================================

-Notes can be created by the ``n`` shortcut.
-This will prompt you for a note title, a comma seperated list of categories (entering nothing will assign it a ``none`` category), and then an editor will open for the note.
+Notes can be created via ``n``.
+The note editor prompt will open at the bottom, requiring a note title, a ``//`` seperated list of note tags, and then the default editor will open for the note's content.

-Notes can be edited by using the ``e`` shortcut.
-You will then be asked for the title, categories and text of the note.

-Notes can be deleted by using the ``d`` shortcut.
-A note can be cloned using the ``c`` shortcut.
-Notes can have their priority decremented/incremented via ``shift+k`` and ``shift+j`` respectively.
+Editing a note is done via ``e``.
+This will open the same note editor prompt, but with the note's current values autofilled.

+The note editing prompt can be cancelled with esc.

+Deleting a note is done via ``d``.

+A note's priority can be increased with ``+`` and decreased with ``-``.
+This priority affects the sorting of notes, and notes with a priority of >= 10 are considered high priority.